dxe/dxesf-docs/docs/index.md

 Any Organizer who has been an Organizer for the last 6 months at the time of election is eligible for office.

 Officers will be nominated at the February regular Chapter meeting.
-The election will then take place at a special meeting held two weeks later.
+The election will then take place at a special meeting held 2 weeks later.

 ### 4.4.
 Ballot Election, Term of Office, Removal from Office

 Officers will be elected by ballot using [Reweighted Range Voting](https://www.rangevoting.org/RRV.html).
-Officers will serve for two years or until their successors are elected, and their term of office will be begin at the close of the annual meeting at which they are elected.
+Officers will serve for 2 years or until their successors are elected, and their term of office will be begin at the close of the meeting at which they are elected.
 Officers may be removed from office at the will of the membership as provided in the parliamentary authority.

 ### 4.5.
 Office-Holding Limitations

-A member cannot hold more than one office at a time.
+A member cannot hold more than 1 office at a time.

 ## 5. Meetings